LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 3. the making of the design
 4. the machine operation.

 The course aims to provide an in-depth presentation of Licia's research and practice in these aspects.
 It contains 14 modules.
 Each module includes video tutorials, notes, and code snippets.
-Although all course materials are developed for [Axidraw](https://axidraw.com/) and using [Python](https://www.python.org/), most of the content could apply to other machines and design environments.
+Although all course materials are developed for [AxiDraw](https://axidraw.com/) and using [Python](https://www.python.org/), most of the content could apply to other machines and design environments.

-_**Latest Update:** Module 0 Releases on Dec 15th, 2024._
+_**Latest Update:** Module 1 Part 1 Releases on Dec 26th, 2024._

 <img name="00/00_banner.jpg" class="full-width-img">
 ## Essential Links: